rkillickdev/tedd-space-wellbeing-garden/README.md

 ![Tedd-Space mobile nav menu expanded](docs/snapshots/mobile-nav-expanded.png)

 * The footer will feature at the bottom of each page, with social media links to the Tedd-Space Facebook, Twitter and Instagram pages opening in new browser tabs when clicked.
 Font awesome icons are used as they are universally recognisable for the user without the need for text.
 A hover effect which transforms the icon size to 110% and changes the colour to a lighter green indicates to the user that these links are clickable.
-A secondary navigation menu is positioned in the centre of the footer, incase the user is ever at the bottom of the page and wants to naviage to a new location.
+A secondary navigation menu is positioned in the centre of the footer, in case the user is ever at the bottom of the page and wants to naviage to a new location.
 A hover effect increasing the font size to 120% indicates that these links are clickable.
 To ensure that the Tedd-Space brand is visible throughout, the name appears on the left of the footer and clicking on this will always direct the user back to the home page.

 ![Tedd-Space Footer represented on different devices](docs/snapshots/tedd-space-footer-am-i-responsive.png)